Mission

 • Ensure inclusion of non-traditional students

-• Grow the number of Black students enrolling in UCLA yearly at the undergraduate, graduate, and professional level
+• Grow the number of students enrolling in UCLA yearly at the undergraduate, graduate, and professional level

 • Provide programming opportunities, community engagement, and fellowship